-A Child Arrangement Order is made under Section 8 of the Children Act 1989.
-Only some people can apply for a Child Arrangement Order without the permission of the Court.
+A child arrangement order is made under Section 8 of the Children Act 1989.
+Only some people can apply for a child arrangement order without the permission of the Court.
 They are:

 - A parent, guardian or special guardian of the child

-- Someone who has Parental Responsibility
+- Someone who has parental responsibility over the child

 - Any spouse or civil partner if the child is part of that family